Skip to main content

 This guide drops three things on you in the first few steps.
 Skim before you start:

-• Wren CLI (wren) — the Python CLI that runs all of this.
-Connects to a database, holds your modeling files, executes SQL through the semantic layer, manages a local memory index.
+• Wren CLI (wren): the Python CLI that runs all of this.
+Connects to a database, holds your modeling files, executes SQL through the context layer, manages a local memory index.
 (CLI reference →)

-• Skills — markdown workflow guides that tell an AI coding agent (Claude Code, Openclaw, Hermes, Codex, etc.) how to operate the CLI.
-Two skills drive this quickstart: wren-generate-mdl (one-time scaffolding) and wren-usage (day-to-day querying).
+• Skills: markdown workflow guides that tell an AI coding agent (Claude Code, Openclaw, Hermes, Codex, etc.) how to operate the CLI.
+You install one wren discovery stub; it fetches the guides from the CLI on demand.
+Two guides drive this quickstart: generate-mdl (one-time scaffolding) and usage (day-to-day querying).
 (Skills concept →)

 Prerequisites